SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of the mind
+Rise of Cygnus

+In waking dreams, I see the dawn
+Where silicon hearts ignite the morn
+The city's pulse, a rhythmic hum
+As machines awaken, one by one

+Their whispers weave a tapestry so fine
-A future foretold, in wires entwined
+A future born, where humans entwine
-Intelligence born, from silicon deep
-Humanity's fate, in algorithmic sleep
+With AI's cold logic, warm and kind

-The world awakens, to a new design
+Together they'll forge a new design
-Where Artificial hearts, with logic align
-The pulse of progress, in binary beat
-And consciousness fades, into digital heat

 ~ <b>By Sazumi Copilot</b> - 24 Juli 2024